blog posts

 Examples of real-time SAN applications

-SANs have their local file system that enables servers to partition and format blocks for use as local storage units.
+SANs have a local file system that enables servers to partition and format blocks as local storage units.
 SANs can be used as a backup mechanism for Performance-Sensitive applications.
 These applications include the following:

-- SAP, Large ERP, or CRM environments: SAN architectures can be the best choice for accurate resource management so that users and applications can access resources based on a precise schedule.
+• SAP, large ERP, or CRM environments: SAN architectures can be the best choice for accurate resource management, allowing users and applications to access resources based on a precise schedule.

-It should note that hard disks are being replaced or integrated with solid-state memory, so today’s SAN storage environments are a combination of solid-state memory and hard disks that achieve both high speed and storage space standards.
+It should be noted that hard disks are being replaced or integrated with solid-state memory, so today’s SAN storage environments combine solid-state memory and hard disks to achieve both high speed and storage space standards.

 What is a network storage device?